davidnoq/Foodcraft/sprint3.md

 `POST /api/signup`: Registers a new user.

-`POST /api/recipes`: Creates a new recipe. (requires authentication)
+`POST /api/recipes`: Generates a new recipe for user.
+`DELETE /api/recipes`: Clears a user's recipe list.
 ## Authentication and Authorization
 Authentication is performed using JWT access tokens.
 When a user successfully authenticates using their credentials, a JWT access token is generated and returned in the response.
 This access token can be used to authenticate future requests by including it in the Authorization header of the request.